kgradowska/FilmsApp/README.md

 - searching movies by filters on a Filter screen
 - using Recycler Views to show movies
 - making a layout for movie details

-## Things to do
-All things to do in the near future:
-- adding repositories
-- writing unit tests
-- creating a new screen with the user's favourite movies
-- adding an X button on an EditText to remove the written sentence
-- adding more filters to find movies